swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 ### Explore the codebase

-Explore the codebase and try to understand the content of the files.
-You have a summary for each file below.
+Take some time to familiarize yourself with the codebase by examining its contents.
+The following is a summary of each file.

-Your working directory should look like this.
+This is what your working directory should look like.

 ```
 .
-├── src
+├── src <- this is new
 │   ├── evaluate.py
 │   ├── featurization.py
 │   ├── prepare.py
 │   ├── requirements.txt
 │   └── train.py
-└── params.yaml
+└── params.yaml  <- this is new
 ```

 | **File**              | **Description**                                   | **Input**                             | **Output**                                                        |